CHARM-BDF/charmgpt/README.INFO.Filemangement.md

 ### 1. Project-File Relationships
 - Files are tagged with project IDs using the format `project:${projectId}`
 - Files can be queried by project using these tags
-- Project files are displayed in the ProjectFilesTopDrawer component
+- Project files are displayed based on the current mode
 - Implementation:
   ```typescript
   // Example: Loading project files